Our Tennis Racket Blog helps you make an informed decision on your next tennis racket!

-There are a lot of factors to consider when picking the right tennis racket.
+There are a lot of factors to consider when picking the right Tennis Racket.
 If you’re a beginner, you’ll want something light and easy to swing.
-If you’re an experienced player, you may want something with more power.
-Here are four different tennis rackets and their corresponding benefits:
+If you’re an experienced player, you may want something with more power and a smaller head size.
+Here are four different Tennis Rackets and their corresponding benefits:

 Tennis Racket vs Racquet

 Whether you spell it as Tennis Racket or Racquet, people will always understand what you mean but what is the real difference?
 Let’s get down to business – the meanings of the two.
 Racket can be used to describe a loud noise, or an ongoing commotion as well as a piece of equipment for playing sports – generally spelt this way in American English.
 Racquet however, has no other meanings outside of being related to sports and was derived from a misspelling of the French word.
 In Tennis, racket is preferred and more commonly used but for certain sports such as squash and racquetball, or in names of health and racquet clubs, racquet is used more often than not.
 It is normally very easy to distinguish whether someone is talking about a noise or sports equipment but in case you ever needed to know the difference when writing, we hope this has helped give you some clarity.